celery/celery/docs/userguide/signals.rst

 * routing_key

-    Routing used when sending the message.
+    Routing key to use when sending the message.

 * headers